 Potential for Nitrate Issues

 With the cooler nights and shorter days comes the chore of feeding hay.
 No doubt some of you have already started feeding hay to your cattle.
 Those who aren’t, I’m sure soon will be.
 One management practice that should go hand in hand with hay feeding is testing your hay.
 This is a service from the NC Department of Agriculture and Consumer Services (NCDA&CS).
 A simple test can save you a lot of heartache down the road.
 I have already spoken with producers who have elevated levels of nitrate in their hay.
-Some with levels high enough that the producers may not be able to use the hay!
 Most of you will just have your hay tested for nitrate levels, and if that is all you really want, the test is free.
 However, I recommend a complete analysis.

 There are ways to manage around nitrate situations.
 First, no matter what the source, do not over-apply nitrogen.
 Apply at agronomic rates.
 Second, be aware that certain crops under adverse weather conditions are more susceptible to nitrate accumulation.
 Plan grazing and mowing schedules accordingly if at all possible.
 You may also consider planting forages with a relative lower risk of nitrate accumulation.
 Third, have your forage source analyzed for nitrate content.
 You can then feed based on a known level of nitrate.
 It is also advisable to check the water source for nitrate levels.
 Cattle will adapt to higher levels of nitrate over time.
 Once acclimated, slightly higher levels can be fed safely.